dawnlarsson/micro/README.md

 near zero memory cost, near zero CPU cost. and ZERO entirely for dom elements.

+## Beta status
+This is currently my state of the art research on web reactivity, this could serve as a building block for other frameworks

+but the core of the reactive/event system is done,

+V3 beta is currently harder to use, I want a more intuitive developer experience and API refinements, but this should be the MIN / MAX for size and speed.
+(To my current knowledge)

 ## V2 -> V3
 V3 Events core is 177 bytes

 V3 Router is 30% smaller than V2, **335 bytes total**

-## Beta status
-the core of the reactive/event system is done, now it's just adding features to the router, and making more intuitive developer experience and API refinements.

-V3 beta is currently harder to use

 ## Examples